prof-rossetti/nyu-info-2335-201905/notes/python/packages/pandas.md

 #> 2       3      c
 ```

-It's also possible to process a spreadsheet or CSV file into a `DataFrame`:
+It's also possible to process a spreadsheet or CSV file into a data frame:

 ```py
 import pandas as pd